 Male shrews use clicking sounds to attract females.
 They have two liters each season, with six to eight young shrews born.
-Shrewlets is the name for baby shrews and are suckled for 25 days.
+Shrewlets are the name for baby shrews and are suckled for 25 days.

-In the areas where shrews make their homes, the predators they have to look out for include owls, snakes, raptors, canids, cats, skunks, raccoons, trout and opossums.
+In the areas where shrews make their homes, the predators they have to look out for include owls, snakes, raptors, canids, cats, skunks, raccoons, trout, and opossums.

 What Is The North American Short-tailed Shrews Role in the Ecosystem?

 Short-tailed shrews are very abundant in the habitats where they make their homes.
 By eating vast quantities of invertebrates, they control the amount of the invertebrate population.
 However, they are also a prey species, with owls as their main enemies.

 Shrews help humans by ridding regions of insect crop pests like the larch sawfly.
 They’ll also destroy mice and snails, keeping them from damaging crops.

 Unfortunately, humans have to be careful not to be bitten by shrews.
 The venom from their glands can cause severe pain to a human, but this happens only when someone attempts to handle a shrew.